Engee documentation

 Details

-Select this check box to exclude radiation to the rear hemisphere.
-The response from the rear hemisphere at all azimuth angles outside the ±90° interval from the broadside is set to zero.
-The broadside is defined as an azimuth angle of 0° and a location angle of 0°.
+Select this option to exclude radiation into the rear hemisphere.
+The response from the rear hemisphere at all azimuth angles outside the ±90° range from the wide side is set to zero.
+The wide-angle direction is defined as the azimuth angle of 0° and the elevation angle of 0°.

 Dependencies